 In support of the Canadian post-secondary research landscape, and to ensure it remains competitive and truly world-class, Innovation, Science & Economic Development Canada (ISED) has earmarked $572.5M over five years toward a national DRI strategy.
 The Government of Canada’s goal is to provide all Canadian scientists and scholars with the digital tools they need to conduct the world-leading research that supports innovation in Canada.

 As part of the national DRI strategy, ISED has set aside up to $375M of its five-year funding to establish a new national not-for-profit organization.
-The New Digital Research Infrastructure Organization (NDRIO) will coordinate and fund activities in advanced research computing (ARC), research data management (RDM) and research software (RS) components of the DRI strategy, working collaboratively with all stakeholders across the country.
+The Digital Research Alliance of Canada (formerly the New Digital Research Infrastructure Organization [NDRIO]) will coordinate and fund activities in advanced research computing (ARC), research data management (RDM) and research software (RS) components of the DRI strategy, working collaboratively with all stakeholders across the country.

-The 2019 – 20 fiscal year was the first year of operations for 11593765 Canada Association (known publicly as the New Digital Research Infrastructure Organization [NDRIO]).
+The 2019 – 20 fiscal year was the first year of operations for 11593765 Canada Association (known publicly as the Digital Research Alliance of Canada).
 It was an exciting year for the start-up organization, with the accomplishment of many milestones in Year One, including the incorporation as a member-based, not-for-profit organization; the approval of a Contribution Agreement with the Government of Canada through ISED; and the establishment of an inclusive, diverse Applicant Board and interim management team.

 Members of the Applicant Board included:

 Lori MacMullen (Chair)